-An English jeweller known for its Art Nouveau jewellery.
-In 1880, the firm first opened its doors at Seville Street in Knightsbridge, London.
+An English jewellery firm known for Art Nouveau jewellery.
+In 1880, the firm opened their doors at Seville Street in Knightsbridge, London.
 While initially producing neo-Renaissance jewellery, Child and Child later created beautiful Art Nouveau and Edwardian jewels.
-Its bright, beautiful enamel work won the firm acclaim and even Royal patronage.
-Its pieces often featured peacock, insect, or wing motif designs and were typically fabricated in silver.
+Their bright, beautiful enamel work won them acclaim and even Royal patronage.
+Their pieces often featured peacock, insect, or wing motif designs and were typically fabricated in silver.
 From 1891 until 1916, Child and Child was located at 35 Alfred Place, Kensington.
-In 1916, it closed its doors.
+In 1916, they closed their doors.